100% Free Consultation (225) 412-6348

 The Jones Act empowers seamen to pursue full compensation when they’re hurt aboard a vessel because of negligence, unsafe conditions, or an unseaworthy ship.
 It doesn’t matter whether the fault lies with the owner, operator, or a fellow crew member—every seaman is entitled to a safe workplace and a clear path to recovery when that duty is breached.

-Key rights under the Jones Act include:
+Key rights under the Jones Act include the following:

 • The right to a reasonably safe work environment